planteen/planteen.github.io/_posts/2014-08-23-peru-caving-expedition.md

 (Cody Planteen), Mike Green, and Brian Gindling.
 Participants new to Peru included Jared Habiak, Elliot Stahl, Peter Hartley, and Chris Higgins.
 We spent 18 days in July 2014 camped at over 14,000 feet.
-Even though Peru is near the equator and we were there during the “dry” season, the trip was a bit cold!
+Even though Peru is near the equator and we were there during the "dry" season, the trip was a bit cold!
 The temperature got below freezing most nights.
 We also had plenty of rain, drizzle, sleet, and even a little snow.

+{% include image.html url="/assets/peru/camp.jpg" %}

 The majority of our time was spent ridgewalking in steep and sometimes difficult terrain.
 One of the highlights discovered on the expedition was Cueva